-This is the concluding article in a four-part series.
-View part one here, part two here, and part three here.
+This is the third article in a three-part series on the self-destruction of neoclassical economic theory.
+See part one here and part two here.

 To say that the long self-destruction of the academic economic tradition was given a final push towards the cliff by the global financial crisis paints a pretty bleak picture of the future of the dismal science.
 But I can also see some rays of sunshine.

 Floyd Norris, the chief financial correspondent of the New York Times, has written an article entitled “The Time Bernanke Got It Wrong” on Bernanke’s support of “policies that allowed the dangerous imbalances to grow and bring on the crisis” in which he cites Hyman Minsky and my work modelling Minsky’s Financial Instability Hypothesis.

 This is the second article in a three-part series on the self-destruction of neoclassical economic theory.
 See part one here.